-Figure 6: Design Convergence using Set-Based Design (Bernstein 1998)
+Figure 7: Design Convergence using Set-Based Design (Bernstein 1998)

-Eliminate Sources of Cost Risk
+Reduce Risk Contingencies by Eliminating Sources of Program Cost Risk

-Removing sources of cost risk from a program is an effective way of improving a Program Manager's ability to implement CAIV.
+Removing sources of cost risk from a program is an effective way of reducing the amount of Risk Contingency needed.
 Some elements of cost uncertainty are outside the control of a program manager.
 Inflation for example, is very difficult to predict but can have a major impact on the cost of materials.
 Forcing a Program Manager to account for inflation within a CAIV environment may in itself consume all cost flexibility.
 Instead, that portion of the cost of a product allocated to materials can be adjusted according to a standard industry index.
 The Bureau of Labor Statistics publishes a number of indices that could be used.
 In previous years, ship acquisition program used this method in the form of Escalation Payments.